TorekalanaeStudent/diover-clan/Faye_Cardeno.md

 **\<04/18/2026\>** : Comment by: Jagunap, Janelle; You did well in clearly implementing composition and organizing the component classes in Cardeño’s code, and you can improve by adding more comments to explain the flow of interactions between the composed class and its components.
 **\<03/27/2026\>** : Comment by: Jagunap Janelle; You did well in designing your parent class by implementing method overriding, and you can improve by testing the validations of your code more.
 **\<04/02/2026\>** : Comment by: Nono, Mary Angeline; You did well in applying object-oriented principles effectively and you can improve by organizing your code for easier understanding.
+**\<04/19/2026\>** : Comment by: Jagunap, Janelle; You did well in applying abstraction by using classes and methods to hide implementation details and focus on functionality, and you can improve by further refining your abstractions to reduce code duplication and improve modular design.